-Denver Seminary is dedicated to the global reach of the gospel and therefore welcomes students from around the world to pursue their master's degree.
-Becoming an international student at Denver Seminary takes place in three steps:
+Denver Seminary is dedicated to the global reach of the gospel and therefore welcomes students from around the world to pursue their master's degree at Denver Seminary in preparation to use that degree in their home country after graduation.
+Becoming an international student at Denver Seminary takes place in two major steps:

 Step 1: The Admissions Process

 International students at Denver Seminary are admitted for full-time (9+ credits/semester) residential study in the degree program of their choice.
 As degree-seeking students, international applicants must complete the 3-step Application for Degree-Seeking Students as well as the additional steps listed below.
 Please do not hesitate to contact the Admissions office with any questions at 303.762.6937 or by emailing .
 Your admissions counselor will work closely with you throughout the admission and I-20 application processes.

 1. International students must demonstrate English proficiency through one of the following methods:

 A. Submit official scores from the Test of English as a Foreign Language (TOEFL) to the Admissions office.
 Denver Seminary's institutional code is 4080.
 The minimum score requirements for the Internet-based Test (iBT) are as follows: